ITssHURRICAN3/Password-generator/README.md

 # Password-generator
-Hi, HURRICAN3 here.
 This is a little project i made recently and it shows how you can create a variable lenght password using python.

 First of all we import random to generate random positions for our password and pyperclip to instanly copy to out clipboard the password generated.